davidfilipovic/BookApplication/README.md

 ## 2. Domain model

+According to schema:Book, the following domain model has been created:

 ## 3. Solution

 The final product is application which crawles data from sites [Goodreads](https://www.goodreads.com) and [IT E Books](http://it-ebooks.info), and stores them into local repository in JSON format.
 By implementing Spring Framework, data can be accessed and queried in web browser.